sajouaou/Trajectory-Data-Warehouses/README.md

 How to use
 -------------

+## Dependency
-As a requirement you need [MobilityDB-BerlinMOD](https://github.com/MobilityDB/MobilityDB-BerlinMOD).
+As a requirement you need [MobilityDB-BerlinMOD](https://github.com/MobilityDB/MobilityDB-BerlinMOD) to run the requests.
+You can use my personnal script for installation of the dependency.

 ## Data generation